evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ## Interior

 The interior of the Nio EL8 is designed with a minimalist aesthetic, featuring premium materials throughout.
 The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
+You can choose between several interior designs.

 ### Seats